Khushi-83/ATM_Simulator/README.md

-WebATM
+**ATM_Simulator**

-WebATM is a web-based ATM simulator built with C++ and the Crow framework, using SQLite for data storage.
+ATM_Simulator is a web-based ATM simulator built with C++ and the Crow framework, using SQLite for data storage.
 It supports basic banking operations such as checking balances, depositing funds, and withdrawing funds.

 Features
 Check Balance